home

 Knowledge and education lay the foundation for a bright future for each individual and the community as a whole.
 Children are the future of our society.
 Their abilities, creativity, curiosity, as well as values such as respect and empathy, which we promote today, lead to innovation, progress, and further development of our society.
 As parents, you are your child's most important caregivers and hold the key to giving your child a beautiful childhood and a good start to school.
 You shape your child's development by providing emotional security and unconditional love, as well as nurturing their motor, language, social, emotional, and cognitive skills.
 From an early age, children expand their skills through everyday activities such as playing and movement.
 This offer supports you in using the first years of your child's life to promote and expand existing abilities and skills.
 It's not about overloading your preschooler's day with activities, but about creating valuable moments of full attention every day while listening or playing a game.
 The content helps you gain a better understanding of the individual areas of children's growth and learning.

-Cute little girl playing with wooden tower at table indoors.
+A preschool girl playing with a wooden tower at the table indoors.

 The transition from kindergarten to school requires certain personal prerequisites.
 In order for a child to start school in a relaxed manner, they should have basic emotional, social, cognitive and motor skills.
 These include concentration, interest, perseverance, self-confidence and empathy.
 A good memory, initial knowledge of numbers, language skills, a sense of balance and well-developed fine motor skills also prepare a child for the start of school.
 These skills do not have to be equally developed in every child.
 What is important is that the basics are in place and can continue to develop.
 It is important to understand that school readiness is a process that begins in early childhood and lays the foundation for later learning.
 Language in particular plays a central role in cognitive and social development.
 Children with language difficulties often have a harder time at school because they are less able to understand instructions and express themselves well.
 Talking and reading picture books together at home promotes language development and helps to reduce such difficulties.
 A good relationship between parents and children is also important to make the transition to school a positive one.
 With confidence in themselves and the support of their family, children start this new stage of life feeling good.